SolidLabResearch/miravi-a-linked-data-viewer/README.md

       "id": "A unique ID for the query",
       "icon": "The key to the icon for the query .
 This is optional and a default menu icon will be used when left empty.", "comunicaContext": {
-        "sources": "Sources over which the query should be executed", "useProxy": "True or false, whether the query should be executed through the proxy or not.
+        "sources": "Initial list of sources over which the query should be executed", "useProxy": "True or false, whether the query should be executed through the proxy or not.
 This field is optional and defaults to false.", ... any other field that can be used in the Comunica query engine https://comunica.dev/docs/query/advanced/context/ },
       "sourcesIndex": {
-        "source": "The datasource or custom URL",
-        "subject": "The subject required for the SPARQL query", "predicate": "The predicate required for the SPARQL query" },
+        "url": "URL of the RDF resource acting as an index file for more sources over which the query should be executed", "subject": "Optional subject to restrict the index to", "predicate": "Optional predicate to restrict the index to" },
       "variables": {
         "variableExampleString": ["\"String1\"", "\"String2\""],